 - Due to the potential conflicts of interest, members of the selection committee may not be the nominees and they cannot serve as nominators nor write letters of recommendation.

 Nomination materials include the following:

-- Maximum of two optional letters of recommendation (one letter must include a summary of past, present, and future research, maximum two pages)
+- One letter must include a summary of past, present, and future research; maximum two pages

 - Current CV